top of page

 3. "Against explainability requirements for ethical artificial intelligence in health care."
 AI & Ethics (2022) (Thesis: Explainability does not confirm the reliability of AI methods for medical decision making and, thus, is not necessary for the ethical use of AI in clinical settings.)

-Future Research - Machine Evidence and Expertise
+Future Research - Artificial Experts and Machine Evidence

 Looking forward, I plan to write a series of articles exploring some of the following questions: